chipslays/porter/README.md

 ![](https://img.shields.io/github/license/chipslays/porter?color=blue)
 ![](https://img.shields.io/packagist/dt/chipslays/porter)

-A simple PHP 8 websocket server and client wrapper over Workerman with channels and other stuff, can say this is a Socket IO alternative for PHP.
+A simple PHP 8 websocket server and client wrapper over Workerman with events, channels and other stuff, can say this is a Socket IO alternative for PHP.

 ![](/.github/images/porter.png)